brandoncc/butler.nvim/README.md

   -- If you would like to see messages such as "Killing process 123 with signal -- TERM", enable this. log_kill_signals = false,

+  -- Butler currently supports tmux and native neovim terminals.
+When using -- native, telescope is used as the buffer picker if it is available. interface = 'native'
 }
 ```